gewenyu99/hardware-coverity/README.md

 ## What is this?
 This project in inspired by the embedded OS development I did at a prior internship.
 This repository demonstrates the high level concepts of a project I worked on during my tenure, with a very stripped down data set (for obvious reasons).

+In essence, without real data and logic, a glorified abstraction ELK aggregation api.

 The intent is to generate meaningful analytics on errors to discover other potential affected hardware, driver and firmware.

 ***None of the data used here is real :)***